kriserickson/topcoat-touch/README.md

 Read more about why topcoat-touch was created on my blog post, [It Appears You are Building A Framework](http://www.agingcoder.com/2014/01/06/it-appears-like-you-are-building-a-framework/)

 * [Getting Started](//github.com/kriserickson/topcoat-touch/wiki/Getting-Started) -- Getting started with topcoat touch.
+* [Wiki](//github.com/kriserickson/topcoat-touch/wiki) - Browse the Wiki for more detailed documentation.
+* [MVC Example App](https://github.com/kriserickson/topcoat-touch/tree/master/examples/mvc) - Check out the MVC example app in the source code to see how to create an MVC Topcoat Touch App
+* [Single Document Example App](https://github.com/kriserickson/topcoat-touch/tree/master/examples/one-document) - Examine the Single Document App if you are going to create a small app and want to keep things as simple as possible.